 I was fortunate to be born into a loving family with four amazing sisters in Thames.
 My dad was a commercial fisherman and my mum ran the canteen in the local car factory.
 I finished Thames High School first in Economics and with an ‘A’ scholarship mark in English.
-My tertiary economics studies began at Victoria in Wellington in the early 1980’s.
-In the same year, I became aware of research about Global Climate Change, which has been a major influence on the last 35 years of my life.
+My tertiary economics studies began at Victoria university in Wellington in the early 1980’s.
+In the same year, I became aware of research about Global Climate Change, which has been a major influence on the last 39 years of my life.

 I spent four years working for Greenpeace, saving the whales and promoting global climate change science.
 Also a further three years working for The Tasmanian Wilderness Society, successfully campaigning to save the Tasmanian Styx Valley and Southern Forests from logging and wood-chipping.
 I have participated in five successful Greens election campaigns in New Zealand and Australia, including Jeanette Fitzsimon’s historic 1999 Coromandel campaign.

-It became obvious for me to move away from working with the Greens, and to participate in starting The Progressive Party of Aotearoa New Zealand (TPPANZ).
+It became obvious for me to move away from working with the Greens, and to participate in starting the Progressive Party of Aotearoa New Zealand (PPANZ).
 I believe that the old materialistic economic systems the Greens and other parties rely on are unable to provide sustainable outcomes going into the future.
 The development of wholistic economic theory and modelling by the shadow economics community, offers a new way forward and is now a credible science in its own right.